Profile of a Growth Marketer is an ongoing series where we feature leaders in the performance-based marketing industry.

 What was the inspiration for starting Pura Vida Bracelets?

-What were some things you did in your first year of business that took you from selling a few of these bracelets here and there to having such a strong online presence and customer following?
+What were some things you did in your first year of business that impacted your growth?

 At what point did you start leveraging the affiliate model to sell Pura Vida Bracelets your other products?

 We started our affiliate marketing program about two years ago.
 It’s a channel that we leveraged later in our online growth because I don’t really think you’ll be as successful with it unless you already have a solid brand presence, good word-of-mouth and strong organic traction online.

 For us, we first leveraged social marketing, then email marketing and then branched out into affiliate marketing.